Swithord/Swithord/README.md

 ### Hi there 👋
-I'm a third-year undergraduate studying Computer Science at the University of Toronto.
+I'm a fourth-year undergraduate studying Computer Science at the University of Toronto.
 I'm interested in aviation, astronomy, coffee, classical music and cats.

 Currently researching transfer learning @ Lee Language Lab.